 Companies that sell digital products should also list whether they offer refunds on digital purchases, or if they’re only offered in limited cases like when a download link fails to work.

-Six Effective Ways to Write & Use Yours
+5. Six Effective Ways to Write & Use Your Return Policy

 Want to save time and ensure your policy is airtight?
 Visit our refund policy generator, answer a few simple questions, and add the embed code to your website.